eugenebelieve/terraform-deploy/README.md

 ```

-### Inside Atlas create your public and private API keys
+### Inside Atlas an API with public and private keys

 ## Create a the terraform.tfvars file and copy the following